-Click here to buy a jar of Pixian Doubanjiang, our favorite brand.
+Buy a jar of Pixian Doubanjiang, our favorite brand, from Amazon.

 Many people choose to mince this paste, which, out of jar, can have too coarse a texture, before using it.
 We choose to add a couple tablespoons of water and break it down with a stick blender.
 To us, it’s a cleaner method.

 The husks of Sichuan flower peppers (which are a form of citrus) from the prickly ash tree impart the unique numbing flavor that’s a staple of Sichuan cuisine.

 Sichuan pepper can vary in quality.
 The better pepper you can find, the better the final dish will taste.
 You’ll also want to find peppers that are cleaned of black seeds.
 Not only are these seeds bitter, but cleaning them from the husks can be a major chore.

 Buy a bag of Sichuan flower peppers from Amazon if you don’t have them in your Asian pantry.

 We toast our Sichuan peppers lightly in the work and the grind them in an electric coffee grinder (the kind with the blades).

 Red (Hot) Chili Pepper

 We use homemade chili powder in our Mapo Tofu recipe.
 Not everybody does the same.